-The EJSCREEN results indicate that for the affected community the proportion of the population with limited English proficiency (LEP) is significant, and that the predominant non-English language are Spanish and Asian Pacific Island languages.
+The EJSCREEN results indicate that for the affected community the proportion of the population with limited English proficiency (LEP) is significant, and that the predominant non-English language is Spanish.
 The Bureau has therefore performed a LEP assessment for the community and attaches that assessment to this PIP.